-- National banks: Commercial banks chartered by the federal government with branches all over the country (though many are decreasing their brick-and-mortar options).
+- National banks: Commercial, for-profit banks with branches all over the country (though many are decreasing their brick-and-mortar options).

 - Community banks: Smaller banks that serve businesses and people in a particular (often smaller) geographic area.
 Like credit unions, they focus on building personal relationships with their customers.

 - Online-only banks: Banks that don’t have physical locations for services and offer only digital banking.

 - Credit unions: Customer-owned, not-for-profit institutions that offer the same security and protection as a bank, with some key differences One big difference is that banks have customers, while credit unions have members.

 Banks are insured by the Federal Deposit Insurance Corporation (FDIC) for up to $250,000 per depositor on an account.
 Credit unions offer the same security, in the same dollar amount, through the National Credit Union Association (NCUA).1